Menu

 Summary

-Tool calling bridges the gap between an LLM that thinks and an agent that acts.
-Here’s what we covered:
+Tool calling is what turns an LLM that thinks into an agent that acts.
+Here’s what you learned:

-• @tool decorator turns any Python function into a tool the LLM can find and use
+• @tool decorator wraps any Python function so the LLM can find and call it

-• ToolNode from langgraph.prebuilt runs the tools when the LLM asks for them
+• ToolNode from langgraph.prebuilt runs tools when the LLM asks for them

-• tools_condition routes the graph based on whether the LLM made a tool call or not
+• tools_condition steers the graph based on whether the LLM made a tool call

-• Error handling with handle_tool_errors=True keeps tool failures from crashing your graph
+• Error handling via handle_tool_errors=True stops tool failures from crashing your graph

-• Multiple tools work side by side — the LLM picks the right one based on your docstrings
+• Multiple tools work side by side — the LLM picks the right one by reading docstrings

-Practice exercise: Build an agent with three tools: get_stock_price(ticker: str) that returns a fake price, convert_currency(amount: float, from_currency: str, to_currency: str) for currency math, and format_number(number: float, decimals: int) for formatting.
-Test it with “What’s the stock price of AAPL in euros?”
+Practice exercise: Build an agent with three tools: get_stock_price(ticker: str) that sends back a fake price, convert_currency(amount: float, from_currency: str, to_currency: str) for money conversion, and format_number(number: float, decimals: int) for number display.
+Test with “What’s the stock price of AAPL in euros?”

 Solution